 When I talk about flexibility, I mean openness to how the employee chooses to accomplish their task.
 For example, if you see that they’re trying an unconventional way of doing something, or if you see they’re trying something that you think won’t work, do your best to refrain from trying to save them or tell them what to do.
 Remember, they’re learning and they won’t know the most effective outcomes for them unless they try it themselves.

 At the same time, if your employee asks for guidance, don’t hesitate to provide it.
 It’s a fine balance between teaching and coaching – you don’t want to micromanage, but you also don’t want your employee to flounder.
 And remember, if you step in to help when your employee asks for it, you’re not micromanaging – even if you think they should know how to do the task.
 Sometimes people haven’t had the opportunity to learn a particular skill and have gotten through their career transitions without having to learn or use the skill you think they “should” have.
 Take the time to teach them and if you continue to see they don’t get it, then yes you might have a problem.

 If delegation is an area you struggle with, let’s talk!
-Contact us for a complimentary session on how you can start delegating effectively right away:
+Book a complimentary session on how you can start delegating effectively right away: